nevingeorge/ALMA/README.md

 To run the programs, in Terminal/Command Prompt change your current directory to the Java Algorithms folder and input the command "java -jar" followed by "Mod2_MA.jar", "SUBA.jar", "NBA.jar", or "arbitrary.jar".
 The program will then ask for the input file name and an optional flag -v.
 Make sure the desired input file is in the same folder as the jar file.
+If the optional flag is entered, the program will display the observation table as it is being constructed.

+Each input file must be a text document following the format required of its intended program (specific details described below).
+Additionally, each file must have no line separation, entries must be space separated, and lines beginning with // are ignored.
 Example input files for all of the programs can be found in the repository.
-If the optional flag is entered, the program will display the observation table as it is being constructed.

 ## Algorithm for learning mod-2-multiplicity automata
 Mod2_MA.java takes in as input a mod-2-MA and prints to stdout the mod-2-MA obtained after learning the input function through a series of membership and equivalence queries.

-### Format of Input File
+### Input File Format
-The input file is a text document containing the specifications of the target function.
-It must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):
+Contains the specifications of a mod-2-MA.

 Line 1: characters in the alphabet

-Line 2: size of the target function (r)
+Line 2: size (r)

-Line 3: γ of the target function (fy)
+Line 3: final vector/γ (fy)

 Lines 4-end: List of μ's for each character in the alphabet, with each μ appearing in a rxr grid

+By default, the initial vector is (1,0,0,...,0).

 ## Algorithm for learning strongly unambiguous Büchi automata (SUBA)
 SUBA.java takes in as input a SUBA of n states and converts it into an equivalent UFA of 2n<sup>2</sup>+n states.
 The UFA is then converted into an equivalent mod-2-MA of the same size and learned using Mod2_MA.java.

-### Format of Input File
+### Input File Format
-The input file is a text document containing the specifications of a SUBA of the form (Q, Σ, ∆, F).
-The file must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):
+Contains the specifications of a SUBA of the form (Q, Σ, ∆, F).

 Line 1: number of states (Q)